gendelbendel/node-dragons-of-mugloar/README.md

 # Dragons of Mugloar node implementation #

-This is a *work in progress solution* for the problem presented on [Dragons of Mugloar](http://www.dragonsofmugloar.com/).
+This is a implementation for the problem presented on [Dragons of Mugloar](http://www.dragonsofmugloar.com/).

 This should come up with a solution at least 50%, as specified on the page, though it should ideally win 100% of the time.